neocrym/neocrym-sphinx-theme/docs/contributing/internals.md

   - `furo/` -- actual source code for the package
     - `__init__.py` -- Handles interaction with Sphinx and some configuration.
     - `navigation.py` -- Generates the sidebar navigation HTML.
-    - `sphinxext.py` -- Defines the internal-only `furo-demo` directive.
+    - `sphinxext.py` -- Defines the internal-only `neocrym-sphinx-theme-demo` directive.
     - `assets/` -- contains Sass and JS source code.
     - `theme/` -- the folder that Sphinx adds to template lookup.
       - `furo/` -- main Sphinx theme folder